If a flight is covered by the Regulation, you, as a passenger, have rights in the following instances: Denied boarding, cancellation and delay.

 A refund of expenses is a reimbursement of documented expenses that you incurred due to the delay/cancellation/denied boarding incident.
 For more information, see question 3.

 It is possible to claim both compensation and a refund of expenses.
 However, your claim must first be presented to the air carrier and you must present documentation for the expenses incurred (for instance by presenting itemized receipts).
 Please note that bank statements are not accepted.
-If the air carrier does not heed your claim, you can subsequently forward a complaint to the Danish Transport, Construction and Housing Authority or the national enforcement body in the country in which the incident took place.
+If the air carrier does not heed your claim, you can subsequently forward a complaint to the Danish Civil Aviation and Railway Authority or the national enforcement body in the country in which the incident took place.

 If your flight is delayed by three hours or more in arrival at your final destination, or if your flight has been cancelled, you may be entitled to compensation.